Girlhood (It's complicated)

 With a design inspired by zines, the 5,000-square-foot gallery features five story sections: Education (Being Schooled), Wellness (Body Talk), Work (Hey, Where’s My Girlhood?), Fashion (Girl’s Remix), plus seven biographical interactives stories, A Girl’s Life.
 The design features custom murals and illustrations by artist Krystal Quiles.

-Can't visit in person?
-The exhibition's companion website gives visitors the opportunity to experience many of the objects and stories featured in Girlhood, and offers a selection of historical artifacts as high-resolution, narrated 3D scans.
+The exhibition's companion website features many of the objects and stories found in Girlhood, enhanced by unique video content and a selection of historical artifacts as high-resolution, narrated 3D scans.